 While locals have been surviving on Fogo island for years, the increase in tourism thanks to the Fogo Island Inn has breathed new life into the economy.
 As local Al put it, the Inn gave Fogo much needed oxygen.

 The inn was built with sustainability in mind, with 100% of the hotel’s operating surpluses reinvested into the communities.
-The inn even commissions local residents to make furniture for each of the rooms.
+They even commission local residents to make furniture for each of the rooms (which you can purchase)!

 Unfortunately, the inn is closed this year due to COVID (not that I can afford to stay here anyway..)
 But when it’s open, you may be able to see inside by either calling ahead and requesting a tour, or booking a reservation at the restaurant inside.
 They always put the needs of their guests first, but I’ve been told they do accommodate non-guests with these requests if possible.